SB 848 / Ed Code 32100 — What’s Required vs. What’s Assumed

 A defensible approach to SB 848 compliance typically includes communication that is:

-• Supportive of necessary one‑to‑one contact – Direct messages can occur where they are needed, but only inside environments the school can supervise.
+- Supportive of necessary one‑to‑one contact – Direct messages can occur where they are needed, but only inside environments the school can govern.

 Anything less does not eliminate risk—it merely obscures where the risk lives.